-The deferred outflow of resources for refunding of debt is recognized as a component of interest expense at the government-wide level.
-This is the amount of current year interest.
+The deferred outflow of resources for refunding debt is recognized as a component of interest expense at the government-wide level.
+This is the amount of interest in the current year.

 Deferred amount on refunding

 NOTE C - CASH AND INVESTMENTS